vxsh4d0w/security-api-solutions/Samples/MISP/README.md

 It can be found in the event actions menu under automation on the website of the Misp instance.

 `misp_key = '<misp key>'`

+### Misp Domain
+Misp Domain is the base URL of your MISP instance.

+### Misp Verify Cert
+This gives you the option to choose if python should validate the certificate of the misp instance.
+This allows ease within testing environments.
+It is recommended to use a valid SSL cert in production and change this value to True.

+`misp_verifycert = False`

 ## Instructions on Reading TiIndicators That Have Been Pushed
 In the command line, run `python3 script.py -r`